Global Studies

 Loading item

 Research your options and select your program and term of choice.
-Attend a study abroad weekly information session or visit the GCU Study Abroad Office to learn more about our various partners and their unique programs and offerings.
+Attend a study abroad weekly information session or visit the GCU Global Studies Office to learn more about our various partners and their unique programs and offerings.

-Complete the secondary Study Abroad Application through your study abroad provider of choice.
+Upon receiving approval of your University Home Approval Application through GCU, complete the secondary application through your global studies provider of choice.
 An application fee or deposit may be required at this time.

 Finalize your financial aid options (if applicable) and start applying for scholarships through your study abroad provider and third-party websites.